Vol. 04 · Issue 14 · APR 2026

 • 140 BPM: 321 ms

-If your delay pedal or modeler has a tap tempo with a note subdivision setting, you can simply set it to "dotted eighth" and tap the quarter note tempo.
-The delay calculates the rest.
-On most modelers (Helix, Quad Cortex, Kemper, etc.), you can set the note division directly rather than dialing in a millisecond value.
+If the delay pedal or modeler has a tap tempo with a note subdivision setting, set it to "dotted eighth" and tap the quarter note tempo.
+The delay handles the math.
+On most modelers (Helix, Quad Cortex, Kemper, etc.), the note division can be set directly rather than dialing in a millisecond value.

 The Original Gear

-The Edge's delay sound has been built on several key pieces of gear over the decades.
+The Edge's delay sound has been shaped by several key pieces of gear over the decades, each adding its own character.

-Electro-Harmonix Memory Man — The analog delay that shaped U2's early sound, particularly on Boy and October.
-The Memory Man's analog bucket-brigade circuit produces warm, slightly degraded repeats that darken with each repetition.
-This imperfect, organic character is a big part of why The Edge's delays sound musical rather than sterile.
+Electro-Harmonix Memory Man.
+The analog delay that shaped U2's early sound, particularly on Boy and October.
+The Memory Man's analog bucket-brigade circuit produces repeats that are slightly degraded, slightly darker with each repetition.
+They're not perfect copies, but something more organic.
+That imperfect quality is a big part of why The Edge's delays sound like they belong in the music rather than sitting on top of it.
+The degradation acts like natural distance; each repeat sounds further away, the way a voice sounds different across a cathedral nave versus through a PA.

-Korg SDD-3000 — The digital rack delay that became The Edge's primary delay unit from The Unforgettable Fire onward.
-The SDD-3000 offered precise delay times, programmable presets, and a particular tonal character in its repeats — slightly filtered and warm, but clearer than the Memory Man.
-The modulation on the SDD-3000's repeats adds a subtle chorus-like movement that keeps the delays from sounding static.
+Korg SDD-3000.
+The digital rack delay that became The Edge's primary unit from The Unforgettable Fire onward.
+The SDD-3000 offered precise delay times, programmable presets, and a particular tonal character in its repeats (slightly filtered, slightly modulated).
+The subtle chorus-like movement on the repeats keeps them from feeling static.

-TC Electronic 2290 — Used alongside the SDD-3000 for cleaner, more precise digital delays, particularly for ambient and textural parts.
+TC Electronic 2290.
+Used alongside the SDD-3000 for cleaner, more precise digital delays, particularly for ambient and textural passages where clarity matters more than character.

-In practice, The Edge typically runs multiple delays simultaneously — a dotted eighth and a quarter note, or a short slapback layered with a longer rhythmic delay.
-The interplay between multiple delay times is what creates the dense, atmospheric textures on songs like "Where the Streets Have No Name."
+In practice, The Edge typically runs multiple delays simultaneously: a dotted eighth and a quarter note, or a short slapback layered with a longer rhythmic delay.
+The interplay between multiple delay times is what creates those dense, atmospheric textures that can fill an arena with a single guitar.

 The Core Delay Settings

-Whether you're using pedals, a rack unit, or a modeler, these are the parameters that define The Edge's delay tone:
+Whether you're using pedals, a rack unit, or a modeler, these are the parameters that define The Edge's approach.

 Delay Time

 Dotted eighth note, synced to the song tempo.
-This is non-negotiable for the classic Edge sound.
-Calculate it from the formula above or use your modeler's note subdivision setting.
+This is the non-negotiable element for the classic Edge sound.
+Calculate it from the formula above or use the modeler's note subdivision setting.

 Feedback (Repeats)

 3-5 repeats.
-The Edge typically uses moderate feedback — enough repeats that the rhythmic pattern sustains and fills the space, but not so many that the delays pile up into a wash.
-You want to hear each repeat distinctly.
-If the repeats blend into a continuous ambient pad, you've got too much feedback.
+The Edge uses moderate feedback, enough that the rhythmic pattern sustains and fills the space, but not so many that the delays pile up into an indistinct wash.
+Each repeat should be clearly audible on its own.
+If the repeats blend into a continuous ambient pad, that's too much feedback.

-Start with feedback around 30-40% and adjust by ear.
-The right amount depends on the song — faster songs need fewer repeats to avoid clutter, slower songs can handle more.
+Start with feedback at about 10 o'clock (around 30-40%) and adjust by ear.
+The right amount depends on the song; faster songs need fewer repeats to avoid clutter, slower songs can handle more.

 Mix (Wet/Dry Blend)

-40-50% wet.
-This is higher than most guitarists run their delays.
-The Edge's delay repeats aren't subtle background echoes — they're a prominent part of the arrangement, nearly as loud as the dry signal.
-If you can barely hear your delay repeats, you're running the mix too low for this style.
+About 1 o'clock (40-50% wet).
+This is higher than most guitarists run their delays, and it can feel uncomfortable at first.
+The Edge's delay repeats aren't subtle background echoes; they're a prominent part of the arrangement, nearly as loud as the dry signal.
+If the delay repeats are barely audible, the mix is too low for this approach.

-Push the wet mix higher than feels comfortable at first.
+Push the wet mix higher than feels natural.
 The delay needs to be loud enough that the rhythmic interplay between dry notes and delayed notes is clearly audible.
-In a band context, this is what creates that shimmering, layered U2 sound.
+In a band context, this is what creates that layered, enveloping quality, whether on a large stage or a small one.

 Modulation

 Subtle but present.
-The Korg SDD-3000 adds a gentle pitch modulation to the delay repeats, and this movement is part of the tone.
-On a modeler, add a small amount of delay modulation — just enough that the repeats have a slight shimmer or chorus quality.
-Don't overdo it or the delays will sound seasick.
+The Korg SDD-3000 adds a gentle pitch modulation to the delay repeats, and that movement is part of the sound.
+On a modeler, add a small amount of delay modulation, just enough that the repeats have a slight shimmer.
+If the delays sound seasick, it's too much.

 Tone/Filter

 Slightly rolled off on the top end.
 The Edge's delays don't have bright, crispy repeats.
-Each repeat is slightly warmer and darker than the original signal, which prevents the delays from competing with the dry guitar tone for space in the high frequencies.
-On a modeler, use the delay's high-cut filter to roll off the top end of the repeats — start around 3-4 kHz and adjust.
+Each repeat is a bit warmer and darker than the original signal, which keeps the delays from competing with the dry guitar for space in the high frequencies.
+On a modeler, use the delay's high-cut filter to roll off the top end of the repeats.
+Start around 3-4 kHz and adjust.
+The repeats should support the dry signal, not fight it for attention.

 How to Set It Up on Helix

-On the Line 6 Helix, here's a straightforward way to get into Edge territory:
+On the Line 6 Helix, here's a straightforward path into Edge territory:

-1. Add a Simple Delay block (or the Transistor Tape delay for a warmer character)
+1. Add a Simple Delay block (or the Transistor Tape delay for a warmer, more analog character)

-2. Set Note Value to Dotted 1/8 — this automatically syncs to your preset's tempo
+2. Set Note Value to Dotted 1/8; this automatically syncs to the preset's tempo

 3. Set Tempo to match the song (or use tap tempo live)

-6. High Cut: 3.5 kHz — this darkens the repeats
+6. High Cut: 3.5 kHz; this darkens the repeats so they sit underneath the dry signal

-7. Low Cut: 80 Hz — this keeps the low end from building up with each repeat
+7. Low Cut: 80 Hz; this prevents low-end buildup with each repeat

 8. Modulation: if using a digital delay model, add subtle modulation.
-If using the Transistor Tape model, the built-in modulation handles this automatically.
+If using the Transistor Tape model, the built-in modulation handles this naturally.

-For a more authentic Edge rig, stack two delay blocks.
+For a more authentic Edge sound, stack two delay blocks.
 Set the first to a dotted eighth and the second to a quarter note with lower feedback and mix.
-The two delays interacting creates a denser rhythmic texture.
+The two delays interacting creates a denser rhythmic texture: layers building on layers, closer to what The Edge achieves with his parallel rack units.

-Place the delay blocks after your amp and cab blocks (or after the FX Loop block if using 4CM with a real amp).
+Place the delay blocks after the amp and cab blocks (or after the FX Loop block if using 4CM with a real amp).
 Add a subtle reverb after the delays for dimension.
+Not too much.
+Just enough that the sound has a sense of space around it.

 3 U2 Songs to Practice With